LennethNova/Stock_market/README.md

 - *Questions to answer*: How to invest?
 Which are the best stock options?
 - *Data exploration phase*: Scrap the data in order to know what it has.
 - *Analysis phase*: data extraction, data exploration, check possible database to generate, data preprocessing, data training, ML models, predictors, dashboard dummy visualization.

-## Communication protocols
-To communicate with the team members, the next platforms will be used:
-- **Slack:** There was a new workspace created in order to keep in touch with all the team members.
-- **Zoom:** Using the time during the bootcamp and office hours in order to keep working on the project.
-Also, there is the possibility to use it outside the bootcamp class or office hours.
-- **Google Meet:** In case there is a need to discuss any topic related to the challenge, and there is no way to access Zoom, this will be another way to contact each team member.
-- **WhatsApp:** In order to contact each team member as fast as possible, and since it seems that not all messages arrive fast using slack, this app was needed.

 ## Github
 A Github was created with the name of Project_B (https://github.com/LennethNova/Project_B) and each team member has a branch with their respective name in order to control the way the data will be uploaded.